Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
-Version 1.0.2 Beta [10.09.2012]
+Version 1.0.2 Beta [12.09.2012]
+  -Triggering players are now notified if a circuit exceed the maximum amount of Pumps, Dart Traps or Statues.
+  -World Metadata are now written in JSON format.
   -Fixed a bug causing no entries being written into the TShock log file.
-  -World Metadata are now written in JSON format.

 Version 1.0.1 Beta [10.09.2012]
   -Recommended maximum circuit length is now 400.